 Using the traditional electronics manufacturing model for prototyping and small run orders is a bit like taking a 747 to the grocery store.
 It’s inefficient, ridiculously expensive, and far more hassle than it is worth.
-Sure the 747 has much more capacity than your Nissan Leaf, and it can get you from San Francisco to New York in five and a half hours, but using one for a quick trip in the neighborhood just isn’t smart.
+Sure the 747 has much more capacity than your Nissan Leaf, and it can get you from San Francisco to New York in five and a half hours, but using one for a quick trip in the neighborhood would just be dumb.

 Fortunately, there’s been a breakthrough in electronics manufacturing.
 Modern PCB assembly and electronic device manufacturers have figured out how to apply sophisticated technology, based in the cloud, to the problem of electronics manufacturing and prototyping.
 You can now select a partner that can take you painlessly from your concept to the delivery of your product right to the customer.
 This new way of thinking about cloud manufacturing makes it possible, and affordable, for anyone with the skills and a great idea to bring their design to market.
-Whether you are an entrepreneur, small business, engineer, or a maker, this breakthrough is good news for you.
-(This article from Deloitte Free Press does a good job of spelling out the shift.)
+(This article from Deloitte Free Press does a good job of spelling out the shift.

 The best electronics manufacturing partners put control of the project in your hands, giving you real time visibility into the status of your order, the ability to make changes, reporting capabilities and online management of all of your related documents.

 The modern approach to manufacturing PCBs and electronic devices fosters innovation by making prototyping and iterative improvement quick and cost effective.
 You can expect to be able to test and advance your designs as many times as necessary to get the exact outcome you need.
-Rapid PCB prototyping makes it so that you can get your ideas to market right away.
+Rapid PCB prototyping make it so that you can get your ideas to market right away

 Look for an electronics manufacturing service provider that lets you ship in components and materials, manage your inventory, and have complex products built without you ever doing more than interacting with the online portal.
 It is a good idea to give extra consideration to providers with adjacent warehouses and manufacturing lines to avoid shipping fees or delays.